 How do I Work with a VA?

-We help our clients understand what they can outsource to a VA; how to brief them, work with them and monitor performance.
+At the VA Bureau we help our clients understand what they can outsource to a VA; how to brief them, work with them and monitor performance.
 We suggest a modest start, maybe concentrating on just two tasks you can easily jettison.
 Then, as our clients feel more comfortable with the arrangement, we explore other tasks that can be undertaken by a VA.
 Although every business is different, the tasks they can entrust to one of our VAs are likely to be included in the following:

 - Managing your schedule